Meet Chat Butler – Your Robotic Support Sidekick

 Meet the new member on your team: Chat Butler.
 This support chatbot welcomes your web visitors when none of your operators are online, collects customer questions, and calls your operators to answer the chat.

-The need to always be online is – without a doubt – the biggest hurdle for offering live chat support.
-Which is why we built Chat Butler.
+The need to always be online is undoubtedly the biggest hurdle for offering live chat support.
+That's why we built Chat Butler.

 How Chat Butler works

 Instead of always being available in the Chat Panel, your support team can now get notified by Chat Butler about incoming chats through e.g. Slack.
 The fact that multiple people see the notification strongly reduces the chance of a chat being missed.

 When no operator comes online in time, Chat Butler creates an offline message out of the customer request instead.
 You can also set the days of the week and the hours during which you’d like your Chat Butler to be available.
 When he's inactive, your web visitors will receive the normal contact form.

 Chat Butler works together with our Slack and EmailTicket integrations, which means that it’s available from Team on.
 Slack is our favorite use case, because many on your team will already be online.
 Check out the tutorial for more details.

 Chat Butler's personality

 Chat Butler’s personality has been inspired by Slack’s Slackbot.
 It's friendly, informal, and simple.
 Simple bordering on dumb :)